 This process is structured and may contain a full team of specialists, including a neutral financial professional, divorce coach and child specialist, all working towards a solution in a positive, results-focused setting.

-The collaborative divorce trend is growing in the metro Detroit area as word spreads and more attorneys are trained, says Randall Pitler of Pitler Family Law & Mediation in Royal Oak, who has been practicing collaborative law for 15 years.
+The collaborative divorce trend is growing in the metro Detroit area as word spreads and more attorneys are trained, says Randall Pitler of Pitler Family Law & Mediation in Royal Oak, who has been practicing collaborative law for more than 15 years.